pelias/pelias-android-sdk/.github/CONTRIBUTING.md

 3. Curly braces for everything: if, else, etc.
 4. One line of white space between methods.
 5. Single imports only.

+The full Mapzen Android code style settings can be installed from https://github.com/mapzen/java-code-styles.